rxt30/PwnAdventure3/INSTALL-server.md

 Install Pwn Adventure 3 server
 ==============================

-You might want to run your own server instance.
-The official install guide may sometime be a bit confusing.
+For whatever reason, you might want to run your own server instance.
+The official install guide may sometimes be a bit confusing.
 Therefore, here is a tutorial to install and configure your own Pwn Adventure 3 server.

+> __note:__ Should you want to quickly deploy the server in a docker, [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w) has created a tutorial for that: https://github.com/LiveOverflow/PwnAdventure3

 Initial setup